Blogs

 The Bedouin culture and its mythology from pre-colonial trans-Saharan cave times explain why Qaddafi focused his policy on the Sahara and North Africa.
 These peoples considered the desert as a means of communication, not as an obstacle or a border.
 Under the dictatorship, Berber customs and speech were protected and promoted.

 The Tuareg are a Berber people of nomadic tradition spread over five African countries: Algeria, Burkina Faso, Libya, Mali and Niger.
 They have their own language and customs.
 In Libya, they occupy the southwestern territory, along the borders of Algeria, Tunisia and Niger.
-The dictator proclaimed on numerous occasions his affinity with this people, claiming even to belong to this lineage on his mother's side.
+The dictator proclaimed on numerous occasions his affinity with this people, even claiming to belong to this lineage on his mother's side.
 He considered them allies of his Pan-Africanist project .

 Qaddafi did not see himself as the leader of the movement, but as a "guide" of the revolution.
 However, with the passage of time, this revolutionary vision was tempered into a realistic and pacifying vision.
 This change was mainly due to the inability of the Tuareg to overcome internal divisions (tribes) and their willingness to abandon the armed struggle.
 The consequences were that what started as a national and social struggle degenerated into drug and arms trafficking.